 Take positive action to create a safety culture including Board level responsibilities and Measurement with feedback of the level of compliance

-Undertake periodic risk reviews and implement the findings to keep the risk levels within the goals for the Marine Navigation afety aspects of the OREI as part of their overall approach to safety.
+Undertake periodic risk reviews and implement the findings to keep the risk levels within the goals for the navigation safety aspects of the OREI as part of their overall approach to safety.

 5. OVERVIEW OF THE METHODOLOGY